Sue Lim

 eCALD® Course Coordinator

-Contracted eCALD® facilitator/trainer since 2010.
-During this time, she has conducted numerous classroom training to a range of health professionals including consultants, doctors, nurses and mental health practitioners.
+Mariska has been contracted as an educator by eCALD since 2010.
+During this time, she has conducted numerous classroom training to various health professionals, including consultants, doctors, nurses and mental health practitioners.
 She consistently receives excellent feedback and results from participants.
-Mariska is also the Director of Deliquo Communication Limited and has extensive adult facilitation and training delivery experience in cross-cultural communication and business communication.
+Mariska is also the Director of Deliquo Communication Limited and has extensive adult facilitation and training delivery experience in cross-cultural and business communication.
 Mariska also lectures in an MBA programme where she develops and delivers the module Cross-cultural Behaviour and Negotiation.

 Choi is a cross-cultural educator working with eCALD® Services since 2019.
 She is a Dapaanz accredited clinical supervisor and registered AOD/PG practitioner.
-She was the practice leader of Asian Family Services and extensive experience as a trainer before joining the eCALD® team.
-Before her migration from Singapore in 2014, she was working with the National Addictions Management Service within the Institute of Mental Health as a senior counsellor.
-Choi comes with more than 22 years of work experience in the social service and mental health fields that include counselling, training and supervision.
+She was the practice leader of Asian Family Services and had extensive experience as a trainer before joining the eCALD® team.
+Before she migrated from Singapore in 2014, she worked with the National Addictions Management Service within the Institute of Mental Health as a senior counsellor.
+Choi comes with more than 22 years of work experience in the social service and mental health fields, including counselling, training and supervision.
 She obtained her Master of Social Science in Professional Counselling from Swinburne University of Technology (Australia).

-Katrina is contracted by eCALD® as a trainer/facilitator since 2017, teaching eCALD® modules 1, 3, 4 and 5.
-Katrina has a background in nursing and midwifery, since 2002 she has worked primarily in the International Humanitarian sector and with Former Refugees and Asylum Seekers arriving to New Zealand.
-Katrina has worked in the field in Afghanistan, Nepal, Yemen, Haiti and Sierra Leone either as a nurse, midwife, hospital manager or field coordinator.
-Katrina held the position of Vice President of Médecins Sans Frontières Australia, from May 2013 - May 2019 and is a founding Trustee to the Médecins Sans Frontières New Zealand Charitable Trust.
-She has extensive experience as an educator and gained amazing feedback from our learners.
+Katrina has been contracted by eCALD® since 2017.
+Since then, she has been teaching several eCALD® modules in in-person and zoom sessions. .
+Katrina has a background in nursing and midwifery; since 2002, she has worked primarily in the International Humanitarian sector and with Former Refugees and Asylum Seekers arriving in New Zealand.
+Katrina has worked in Afghanistan, Nepal, Yemen, Haiti and Sierra Leone as a nurse, midwife, hospital manager or field coordinator.
+Katrina held the position of Vice President of Médecins Sans Frontières Australia from May 2013 - May 2019 and is a founding Trustee to the Médecins Sans Frontières New Zealand Charitable Trust.
+She has extensive experience as an educator and gained fantastic feedback from our learners.

 Prigo Limited